 We all know that having a water softener in your home benefits you in many ways.
 Because water softeners use salt to treat the water, some people may have concerns on the safety of drinking softened water.
-Let’s investigate your softened water for drinking.
+Let’s investigate the safety of drinking softened water.

-Hard water contains a high number of contaminants such as magnesium and calcium that can cause scale build-up on your pipes, along with other issues it can cause.
-Most water softeners will then replace those ions with sodium ions, by using specially formulated salt in your water conditioner system.
+Hard water contains a high number of contaminants such as magnesium and calcium that can cause a gambit of issues, such as scale build-up on your pipes.
+Most water softeners will replace those ions with sodium ions, by using specially formulated salt in your water conditioner system.
 If there is a higher concentration of calcium and magnesium ions, this will require more salt for treatment.
-Some people worry that this is putting too much sodium in the salt, but that’s simply not true.
+Some people worry that this is putting too much sodium in the water, but that’s simply not true.
 According to the Mayo Clinic, most tested water systems had less than 50 milligrams of sodium per liter.
 To put it into simpler terms, let’s compare it to a slice of bread.
 To ingest as much sodium as there is in a slice of sandwich bread, you would need to drink three liters of softened water.

-Water hardness levels vary nationwide, and there is no way to know exactly how hard your water is until you investigate further.
-The Water Quality Association of Indiana has put together some steps to find out your water hardness:
+Water hardness levels vary nationwide, and there is no way to know exactly how hard your water is until have it tested.
+The Water Quality Association of Indiana put together some steps to find out your water hardness:

 - Consult with a water professional in your area.